sckinta/learningwithsckinta/content/post/R_install.md

           toc: false
 ---

+Everyone may encounter some issues while installing R packages.
+Over years of troubleshooting in R package installation, I summarize some methods as my "go-to" list to check , in addition to search solutions on forum.

-## understand 3 import R install associated system files
+## 3 system files associated with R installation
-There are three important system files for R package installation
+First of all, there are three important system files for R package installation

 - `~/.Renviron`
   - set downloading key as environment variable